Estimated reading time: 5 minutes

-Creditors will come for you if you’re not paying back the money you owe them and it can get nasty.
+Creditors will come for you if you’re not paying back the money you owe them, which can get nasty.

-Getting out of debt should be your first priority.
+Getting out of debt should be your priority.

 The reason for this is simple: The quicker you pay off your bills, the faster you’ll have financial freedom.